 Prolopuncture is an injection of B12 and dextrose in Acupuncture points.
-Prolotherapy is similar to Prolopuncture; however the injections are made at Acupuncture points with Prolopuncture.
+Prolotherapy is similar to Prolopuncture; however, the injections are made at Acupuncture points with Prolopuncture.
 Prolopuncture helps your body make new cells and fibrous tissue to help repair soft tissue injuries in joints.
-The name “prolo” comes from the proliferation, rapid growth or reproduction of new cells, of fibrous tissue and “puncture” because the use of Acupuncture points.
+The name “prolo” comes from the proliferation, rapid growth or reproduction of new cells, of fibrous tissue and “puncture” because of the use of Acupuncture points.
 It will also strengthen lax or partially torn tendons and ligaments.
 The all natural products in the Prolopuncture medicine cause the existing soft tissue to make fibrous tissue.
 This fibrous tissue will mend tears in soft tissue, tendons, ligaments, labrum, meniscus, and cartilage as well as thickening the soft tissue.
-The process of thickening soft tissue and creating fibrous tissue will prevent bones from touching, which decrease pain.
-Western Medicine encourages healthcare providers to prescribe painkillers, which only mask the pain, until the joint becomes bone on bone.
+The process of thickening soft tissue and creating fibrous tissue will prevent bones from touching, which decreases pain.
+Western Medicine encourages healthcare providers to prescribe painkillers, which only mask the pain until the joint becomes bone on bone.
 At that point, the only option is artificial replacement.

 How Is Prolopuncture Performed?

 Prolopuncture consists of using a fine needle to inject an all natural solution into tendons, ligaments, labrum, meniscus, cartilage, and joints via the Acupuncture points.
 The substance used is called Dextrose, a kind of sugar, and B12.
 The injection stimulates new growth and repair, thereby promoting joint stability, mending repairs, thickening degeneration and reducing pain.
-When injected into the torn tendons, ligament, labrums, meniscus, cartilage or joints, the Dextrose solution induces a physiologic reaction that stimulates the healing processes to resume, and induces the migration of fibroblasts (the body’s repair cells) to the site of injection.
+When injected into the torn tendons, ligament, labrums, meniscus, cartilage or joints, the Dextrose solution induces a physiological reaction that stimulates the healing processes to resume and induces the migration of fibroblasts (the body’s repair cells) to the site of injection.
 Fibroblasts lay down new connective and fibrous tissue and in so doing, enlarge and strengthen the damaged tendons, ligaments, labrum, meniscus, and cartilage.

 Do Prolopuncture Injections Hurt?